loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 You can list all the closed threads.
 Just click the "x Closed" label at the top of the threads list on your group page.

 ![](closed_threads_button.png)

+## Printing threads

+Select _Print thread_ in the thread options to create or print a PDF with all of the thread's contents.

 ## Thread members and roles
 Everyone who's participated in the thread, or has been invited specicially to participate will show up in the members panel.